 Roche Children’s Walk 2021

-On 16 June 2020, our employees from around the world come together for the annual Roche Children’s Walk, our company’s signature employee project.
+The Roche Children’s Walk is our company’s annual signature employee project.
 At Roche, we believe that children in need everywhere deserve a helping hand towards a brighter future.
-Employees fundraise for global projects through the Roche Employee Action and Charity Trust - Re&Act as well as local projects in over 90 countries where we operate.
+Employees fundraise for global projects through the Roche Employee Action and Charity Trust - Re&Act as well as local projects in over 60 countries where we operate.

-Since the first company walk in 2003, more than 230,000 Roche employees have raised over CHF 19 million in donations for children’s projects around the world.
-In 2019, 25,000 employees across 169 sites in 76 countries participated in the Walk, a record year.
+Since the first company Walk in 2003, more than 230,000 Roche employees have raised over CHF 19 million in donations for children’s projects around the world.
+In 2020, employees across 133 sites in 63 countries participated in a virtual Walk and other fundraising activities.

 Why we do it

 Employees fundraise for global children’s projects relating to education, nutrition, primary healthcare and social development.
 Employee donations are company matched and used to support children’s projects across the globe through the legally independent charity, Re&Act.

 students are benefitting from new school buildings and a new computer lab in Cambodia

-parents and caregivers are benefitting from parental education sessions in Nepal
+parents and caregivers are reached daily by the parental education radio programme in Nepal

 We are proud of our impact, but we know many more children are still in need.
 For more information on Re&Act, visit our website.